Visionary Practice and Regenerative Leadership PhD Program Requirements

 COMMON CORE COURSEWORK

-In the first year, all students will take a common core of courses designed to ground the theoretical, conceptual and experiential elements of this unique degree program.
+In the first year or part one of the program, all students will take a common core of courses designed to ground the theoretical, conceptual and experiential elements of this unique degree program.
 The first-year curriculum will introduce students to visionary theories and practices, regenerative theories and practices, and a wide range of research methodologies, including decolonial approaches drawn from indigenous scholars’ critique of the construction of Western knowledge systems.

 DISTANCE EDUCATION METHODS